 The daughter of a captain on the rolling seas

 She would stare across the water from the trees

-Browne raided his back catalogue for his second album, featuring his well known songs like ‘These Days’ and ‘Take It Easy’.
+Browne raided his back catalogue for his second album, featuring already well-known songs like ‘These Days’ and ‘Take It Easy’.
 The arrangements are fuller, and David Lindley’s guitar and fiddle parts are prominent, joining The Section musicians Russ Kunkel, Craig Doerge, and Leland Sklar.
-Elton John plays piano on the rollicking ‘Redneck Friend’, but my favourite is ‘For Everyman’, a post apocalyptic vision of sailing to a new society, with David Crosby on backing vocals.
+Elton John plays piano on the rollicking ‘Redneck Friend’, but my favourite is ‘For Everyman’, a post-apocalyptic vision of sailing to a new society, with David Crosby on backing vocals.